Southern Colonies: Maryland

 George Calvert received a charter from King Charles I to found the colony of Maryland in 1632.
 When George Calvert died, Cecilius Calvert, later known as Lord Baltimore, became the proprietor.
 Calvert came from a wealthy Catholic family and was the first individual (rather than a joint-stock company) to receive a grant from the Crown.
 He received a grant for a large tract of land north of the Potomac river and on either side of Chesapeake Bay.
-Calvert planned on creating a haven for English Roman Catholics, most of whom were well-to-do nobles such as himself who could not worship in public.
+Calvert planned on creating a haven for English Roman Catholics, many of whom were well-to-do nobles such as himself who could not worship in public.
 He planned on creating an agrarian manorial society where each noble would have a large manor and tenants would work in the fields and on other tasks.
 However, with extremely cheap land prices, many Protestants moved to Maryland and bought land for themselves.
 They soon became a majority of the population, and in 1642 religious tension began to erupt.
 Calvert was forced to take control and pass the Maryland Toleration Act in 1649, making Maryland the second colony to have freedom of worship, after Rhode Island.
 However, the Act did little to help religious peace.
 In 1654, Protestants barred Catholics from voting, ousted a pro-tolerance Governor, and repealed the Toleration Act.
 Maryland stayed Protestant until Calvert again took control of the colony in 1658.